Getting around our city

 Our Council Cab Service assists older people and those with a disability with travel to their local shopping centre.
-Getting out and about is important for your wellbeing.
+Getting out and about is important for the wellbeing of our seniors.
 Whether shopping or socialising, a trip out of the house is a welcome break for many people.

 - Oncology patient transport

-Our funding for oncology patient transport services enable cancer patients to attend local hospitals for treatment.
+The City funds oncology patient transport services enabling cancer patients to attend local hospitals for treatment.
 Patients who are too sick to drive and have no family or friends to assist them may be eligible to use the service.
 Patients require a referral from their oncology specialist and carers are welcome to accompany patients.
 To book contact Volunteering Gold Coast Transport Services on 07 5526 5288.

 - Ferries and water taxis

 There are a number of private ferries and water taxis operating in the city.
 We are currently requesting information from ferry service providers about the opportunity to provide an iconic service for our expansive waterway network.